 - Escapes sensory discomfort (27%)

-Within our home, we have three children with autism who are very different from each other.
+We have three children with autism who are very different within our home.
 Our youngest daughter wanders due to anxiety.
-When she is in a full meltdown, there is a very high chance she will bolt to escape her anxiety.
+When she is in a complete meltdown, there is a very high chance she will bolt to escape her anxiety.

 What Can I do to Stop my child with autism from wandering?

 One of the first things you can do to help prevent wandering is to understand what type of

 If you can avoid the trigger, you can avoid many cases of wandering or be prepared for it to happen.
 Some triggers (like sudden running) are not predictable, but you can take precautions to help keep them safe.
-For our children, it normally happenings during transitioning.
+For our children, it usually happenings during transitioning.

-There are several precautionary steps you can take for if your child with autism wanders off.
-Out of this entire list, the first one is most important.
+You can take several precautionary steps if your child with autism wanders off.
+Out of this entire list, the first one is the most important.
 Please teach your child with autism to swim.

 - Swimming Lessons (to prevent drownings)